PrayerKeyPrayerKey

 Quick Summary

 Proverbs 14:13 is a verse from the book of Proverbs in the Old Testament.
+The KJV reads: "Even in laughter the heart is sorrowful; and the end of that mirth is heaviness."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Proverbs 14:13